BBleae/jupgrid/README.md

 4. **Start JupGrid!** Start JupGrid a 3rd time with `node .` and this time you will be prompted to enter the password you entered previously.
 You will then be show the start-up prompts, which allow you to modify the following parameters:

-    - Token A:
+    - Token A: (Case Sensitive.
+Currently only USDC during beta testing.)
-    - Token B:
+    - Token B: (Case Sensitive.
+SOL, Bonk, $MOTHER etc. The token name is required vertbatim)
+    - Mode: Classic or Infinity Mode.
+(Standard Grid Trading, with a fixed dollar amount per trade, or Infinity Mode, which uses dynamic values to keep your tokenB value at your set target.)
+    - Order Size: $ size of orders.
+(Used in Classic Mode)
-    - Infinity Target Value: (Maximum $ value of Token B you want to hold - Dont set this higher than your TokenA+B value!)
+    - Infinity Target Value: (Maximum $ value of Token B you want to hold - Dont set this higher than your TokenA+B value!) - (Only used in Infinity Mode)
     - Spread (% difference from current market price to orders):
     - Stop Loss ($ value for BOTH Token A and Token B - If your wallet hits this value, the script will stop for safety)
+    - Jito Max Fee: This is the maximum fee (in SOL) you tip to Jito for including your transactions in the block.
     - Delay (This is used to stop you getting rate-limited by Jupiter API.
 JupGrid is a "slow" bot, and thus doesnt need information every second).

-Jupgrid will then place one buy and one sell order based on the parameters you have set.
+Jupgrid will then place buy and sell orders based on the parameters you have set.

 ## Configuration ⚙️